a327ex/www/content/posts/indiedev_creativity.md

 Games that succeed on creativity alone are generally the opposite.
 They're likely made by amateurs, and thus will have low technical quality.
 They won't look that good, maybe they won't run that well, maybe they will even be lacking on juice, but something about their design will grip people despite all those faults.

-By its nature you would expect that successful games in the creative category would exist in lower numbers than successful games in the technical category, which is largely what happens in reality.
+By its nature you would expect that those games would exist in lower numbers than successful games in the technical category, which is largely what happens in reality.
-But what you wouldn't expect, if the creative category was being properly explored by indie devs, would be for these successful games to succeed on fairly small creative iterations.
+But what you wouldn't expect, if the creative category was being properly explored by indie devs, would be for these creatively successful games to succeed on fairly small creative contributions.

 What I mean by this is the following: look at a game like Vampire Survivors, or even my own SNKRX.
 These are games that have succeeded on the creative category - their technical merits are partly dubious, but they're definitely addicting.
 However, their creative contribution is not actually that involved.
 Both games can be summarized as "auto-attacking + build-making" games, which is just putting two things that already existed together.

-It shouldn't be this easy to succeed on creativity after 10+ years of experimentation, if indiedevs had been properly exploring.
-Which can only mean that they haven't actually been exploring properly.
+There's a lot to how exactly you put two things together, but it really shouldn't be this easy to succeed on creativity after 10+ years of experimentation, if indiedevs had been properly exploring the creative dimension properly.
+Which can only mean that they haven't actually been doing that.
 What have they been doing instead?
 Well, the answer to that has to do with

 ## Agreeableness